mpeyre93/README-Generator/README.md

 node index.js
 ```

-Because this is a command-line application that won’t be deployed, you’ll also find a link to a walkthrough video that demonstrates the functionality of the application.
+Because this is a command-line application that won’t be deployed, you’ll also find a link a walkthrough video that demonstrates the functionality of the application located in the Images folder.

 ## Criteria